Thank you for reading our post, please rate this article at the end.

 You need a passport.
 No getting around it.
 So, if you’re planning to visit Mexico and don’t have a passport, apply now.
 Do the necessary paperwork and pay for it.
 At the border, you’ll be asked to produce your passport.

 I advise you not to let them take possession of it.
-I’ve heard many horror stories of immigrant officers holding passports to coerce you into bribing them for non-existent traffic illegalities.
-So, instead, always have a photocopy of your passport, and when you get pulled over, hand over the photocopies.
+I’ve heard many horror stories of immigrant officers holding passports to coerce you into bribing them for non-existent traffic violations.
+So, instead, always have a photocopy of your passport, and when you get pulled over, hand over the photocopy.

 5) ID

-Along with a passport, you must also carry other forms of identification, such as your national ID.
+In addition to a passport, you must also carry other forms of identification, such as your national ID card.
 Your birth certificate and driving license may also help with proof of identity.
-Generally, the more things you bring for identification, the better.
+Generally, the more identification you bring, the better.

-We’ve already looked at the important documents you must bring for safe passage on the Mexican border.
+We’ve already reviewed the essential documents you need to bring for safe passage at the Mexican border.
 Now, we’ll look at the items that may land you in trouble if you’re found with them at the border crossing.

 1) Illegal substances